Mirazul-Islam/CreateAndMove-BoardGame/README.md

 # CreateAndMove-BoardGame
 This is a demo board game where you create a Piece object with its name and color.
-Then you simulate movement of those pieces within the borad.
+Then you can simulate movement of those pieces within the board.
 In the future this game can be extended to have a specific goals.

 # Game instructions (How to play)